saphetor/varsome-api-client-python/README.md

 for a list of available options

+### Large Batches

+When retrieving information for large batches, you may use `batchRequestClient.py`.
+It accepts a text file with one variant per line and outputs a json file. e.g.

+    ./batchRequestClient.py -i vars.txt -o test.json -k 'your token' -n 10

+Run

+    ./batchRequestClient.py -h

+for a list of available options

+## Reference
 To view available request parameters (used in the params method parameter) refer to an example at [api.varsome.com](https://api.varsome.com) or the [api documentation](http://docs.varsome.apiary.io).